 The eyes of the dupes were closed.
 They would be happy with aftermath of their death, as they provided a refuge to the prestige of their family and their cast.
 They clinched to add one more event of “honour killing” in the annals of their culture, a social curse which roars with full gusto even in 21st century.

-I aspire if this fictitious event would have remained fictitious forever, but my aspirations evaporates into thin air when I use to find that the above fiction is less tyrant as compare to what happens in real.
+I aspire if this fictitious event would have remained fictitious forever, but my aspirations evaporates into thin air when I find that the above fiction is less tyrant as compare to what happens in real.
 The debate on love deserves space in our society, there could be numerous opinions on it, but the matter of honour killing deserves treatment, rather any debate.
 How one can snatch a life on the basis of honour, prestige and cast taboos?
 Whether our country becomes a liberal Pakistan, or a conservative one, if such events will not going to stop then surely we will have to develop a new name for Pakistan, “The Honourable Pakistan”, but unfortunately this word honour would be a product of blood of many innocent lives.

 This social curse is a part of our culture, but now some voices against this heinous stereotype kindles the spark of hope .This issue needs ample attention, and a step has been taken by talented film-maker of Pakistan, Sharmeen Obaid-Chinoy.